phetsims/rosetta/doc/implementation-notes.md

     1. Issue the command `mongosh` to enter the MongoDB shell and note the URI for the database.
 It will probably look something like `mongodb://127.0.0.1:27017/<some other stuff>`.
-If you don't have this URI set in `rosetta-config.env`, set it now.
+If you don't have this URI set in `rosetta-config.json`, set it now.
 It should be `DB_URI=mongodb://127.0.0.1:27017` (without the trailing slash).
     2. Now we want to create a database and a collection (analogous to a table).
-To do so, you'll need to have `DB_NAME=rosetta` and `DB_SHORT_TERM_STORAGE_COLLECTION_NAME=shortTermTranslationStorage` set in `rosetta-config.env`.
+To do so, you'll need to have `DB_NAME=rosetta` and `DB_SHORT_TERM_STORAGE_COLLECTION_NAME=shortTermTranslationStorage` set in `rosetta-config.json`.
 When you run Rosetta locally and save a translation, the `rosetta` database will be created, the short-term storage collection will be created and the translation will be stored in that collection.
 Open a new terminal window, run Rosetta